iidb/wing-docs/docs/p2/part2.md

 For two table sets $S$ and $T$, you need to check if they can use hash join.
 You need to collect all the predicates in the plan tree and check if there is a predicate that can be used for hash keys.
 More specifially, first, you need to traverse the plan tree and collect the `PredicateVec` objects in join plan nodes.
 (Since filter plan node has been pushed down by `PushDownFilterRule` (refer to `plan/rules/push_down_filter.hpp`) in LogicalOptimizer::Optimize (refer to `plan/logical_optimizer.cpp`), you do not need to consider filter plan node.)

 Each element in `PredicateVec` is a binary condition expression, refer to `plan/plan_expr.hpp`.
 For each predicate element in `PredicateVec`, you can check if it can be used for hash keys by the table bitsets.
+A binary condition expression can be used for hash keys if and only if the operation is equal and both left side and right side only contains tables in one side.
+There are only two cases: (1) left side only contains tables in left side, right side only contains tables in right side (2) left side only contains tables in right side, right side only contains tables in left side.
+It is impossible that tables that the two sides contain are in the same side because if so, the predicate should have been pushed down in the logical optimizer.

 The table bitset is a binary number representing the table set, in which the $i$-th bit is 1 if and only if the $i$-th table is in the table set.
+It is used to quickly check if two table set has intersections.
 Suppose the table bitset of $S$ is $bs$ and the table bitset of $T$ is $bt$, you can check as follows:

 ```cpp
 PredicateElement a;